-1. A statement that reads: "QUALITY CONTROL SAMPLE NOT FORRESALE";
+1. A statement that reads: "QUALITY CONTROL SAMPLE NOT FOR RESALE";

-2. The name and registration number of the Marijuana Product Manufacturer;

-3. The quantity, net weight, and type of Marijuana flower contained within the package; and
+The name and registration number of the Marijuana Product Manufacturer; The quantity, net weight, and type of Marijuana flower contained within the package; and associated with the Quality Control Sample that is traceable in the Seed-to-sale SOR. (f) Upon providing a Quality Control Sample to an Employee, the Marijuana Product Manufacturer shall record:

-4. A unique sequential, alphanumeric identifier assigned to the Production Batch associated with the Quality Control Sample that is traceable in the Seed-to-sale SOR.
+4. A unique sequential, alphanumeric identifier assigned to the Production Batch